 Zen 3 still uses a 7nm process but has made move to extreme ultraviolet (EUV) lithography.
 It is thought that this will allow for a 20% increase in performance as well as a 10% decrease in power consumption.

 As ExtremeTech reports, Zen 3 is expected to be the last generation to come with DDR4 (AM4) memory, before AMD switches to DDR5 for 2021.
-That means there's unlikely to be significant improvements in this area, although performance was already excellent on Zen 2.
+That means there's unlikely to be noticeable improvements in this area, although performance was already excellent on Zen 2.

 In an official post on Reddit, AMD earlier revealed that Zen 3 architecture will support the company's current X470 and B450 motherboards.
 A subsequent AMD community post confirmed that the X570 and B550 motherboards would also be supported, but none pre-500 series.
 If you're running older hardware, it means you'll need to upgrade to a new motherboard.